OrchardCMS/OrchardCore/src/OrchardCore.Modules/Orchard.Liquid/README.md

 # Liquid (Orchard.Liquid)

-This module provides way to create templates securly from the admin site.
+This module provides a way to create templates securely from the admin site.
 For more information about the Liquid syntax, please refer to this site: https://shopify.github.io/liquid/

 ## General concepts